lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-The changes required in the `Render` struct are smaller, we basically instantiate the `MaterialsCache` and `TextureCache` strcust
+The changes required in the `Render` struct are smaller, we basically instantiate the `MaterialsCache` and `TextureCache` strcuct and adapt
-and adapt some functions to the new parameters added:
+some functions to the new parameters added:

 ```zig
 const log = std.log.scoped(.eng);